 - The name of the database must start with a lowercase letter and end with a lowercase letter or digit.

-Supported Character Sets: Specify the character set that is supported by the database.
-Collate Specify the rule that is used to collate strings in the database.
-Ctype Specify the type of character that is supported by the database.
-Authorized Account: Specify the owner of the database.
+Supported Character Sets: The character set that is supported by the database.
+Collate The rule that is used to sort strings.
+Ctype The type of character that is supported by the database.
+Authorized Account: The owner of the database.
 The owner has all permissions on the database.
-Description: Enter the description of the database.
+Description: The description of the database.

 - Click Create.

-Create a database on an RDS instance equipped with local SSDs
+Create a database for an RDS instance with local SSDs

 - In the SQL window, execute the following statement to create a database:

 CREATE DATABASE name [ [ WITH ] [ OWNER [=] user_name ] [ TEMPLATE [=] template ] [ ENCODING [=] encoding ] [ LC_COLLATE [=] lc_collate ] [ LC_CTYPE [=] lc_ctype ] [ TABLESPACE [=] tablespace_name ] [ CONNECTION LIMIT [=] connlimit ] ]

 For example, if you want to create a database named test, execute the following statement: